 Howard Vollum was drafted before the United States entered World War Two and was sent to Camp Roberts, located about halfway between Los Angeles and San Francisco.
 He described it as the "middle of nowhere".
 His group was the first to occupy the site and in the first few days the arriving draftees were arbitrarily divided in two, with one group sent to the infantry, the other the artillery.
 Howard landed in the infantry; it was a completely random selection process.

 Howard spent three months of basic training at Camp Roberts, at the end of which his fellow recruits were sent off overseas.
 Many of these draftees were sent to the Pacific where Howard later learned they had "some pretty rough times" once the war started.
 Howard didn't get shipped out because he had met an officer from Milwaukie, Oregon, who was an engineer with the Bonneville Power Administration.
 The officer got to know Howard and took advantage of his expertise by having Howard fix radios on the base.
-Since Camp Roberts was a headquarters communications group, Howard's skill was highly prized.
-He was retained at the base for the arrival of the next ninety day group.
+Howard's electronics skills were highly prized and he remained on the base for the arrival of the next ninety day group.

 Howard later applied for officer's candidate school as well as a program initiated by the British to have Americans come to England for six months to train on their radar systems, at the time the best in the world.
 There was also a third option where American soldiers with physics or engineering degrees could qualify for an Electronics Training Group that President Roosevelt had initiated.
 Howard had received his Bachelor's Degree in physics from Reed College in Portland.
 All these programs were of interest to Howard, but he became frustrated when nothing happened for several months after he had applied.